Rodio346/mythical-javascript/README.md

 Else perform `envRec.CreateMutableBinding(N, true)` and then perform `envRec.InitializeBinding(N, V)` then return normal completion.<br>
 Else if binding is present and it is mutable binding then change its value to V else it is an immutable binding and throw TypeError.

-Now a Function Environment record is a declarative Environment Record which is used to represent the top-level scope of a function and if the function is not an ArrowFunction then it provides a `this` binding.
+Now a Function Environment record is a declarative Environment Record and it was introduced during ES6 which is used to represent the top-level scope of a function and if the function is not an ArrowFunction then it provides a `this` binding.
 Additional state fields of Function Environment Records are:

 1. [[ThisValue]]
 2. [[ThisBindingStatus]] - It can be either Lexical (If it is an ArrowFunction and have no local this value) or initialized and uninitialized